Neural Logistic Bandits: Neural Logistic Bandits with Improved UCB

-In this section, we present our main theoretical results for \Cref{alg:1}.
+Now, we present our theoretical results for Algorithm \ref{alg:1}.
 Let \(\mathbf{H}\) denote the neural tangent kernel (NTK) matrix computed on all \(TK\) context–arm feature vectors over \(T\) rounds.
-Its formal definition is deferred to \Cref{def:ntk}.
+Its formal definition is deferred to Definition \ref{def:ntk}.
 Define $\mathbf{h}=[h(x)]_{x\in\mathcal{X}_t,t\in[T]}\in\mathbb{R}^{TK}$.
 We begin with the following assumptions.

 \begin{assumption} There exists $\lambda_{\mathbf{H}}>0$ such that $\mathbf{H}\succeq\lambda_{\mathbf{H}}\mathbf{I}$. \end{assumption}

 \begin{assumption} For every $x\in\mathcal{X}_t$ and $t\in[T]$, we have $\|x\|_2=1$ and $[x]_j=[x]_{j+d/2}$. \end{assumption}